-Sunderland City Council are pleased to present the Parking Annual Report published by Sunderland City Council's parking services operation covering the period from 1 April 2020 to 31 March 2021.
+Sunderland City Council are pleased to present the Parking Annual Report published by Sunderland City Council's parking services operation covering the period from 1 April 2022 to 31 March 2023.

-The report provides an overview of council operated parking in the city in addition to highlighting achievements in 2019-2020 and service developments and achievements for 2020-2021.
+The report provides an overview of council operated parking in the city in addition to highlighting achievements and service developments.
 The aim of this report is to demonstrate that the council is operating a civil parking enforcement scheme satisfactorily and transparently that is regularly reviewed.

-We have improved the information provided in the body of the report to include more detailed information including working with our Communities, achievements in 2019-2020 and achievements and development plans for 2020-2021.
+We have improved the information provided in the body of the report to include more detailed information including working with our Communities, achievements and development plans.
 This demonstrates appropriate schemes are being planned and implemented by listening to feedback and requests from residents, businesses and visitors to the City and investing in the service and its facilities to improve the service offered to our customers.